My ego keeps my ass in a sling.

 Make a conscious choice.

-The point is that when you strip away the fear, the stories, and the judgments away from what’s happening in this moment, and simply notice it, you become free to choose your response.
+The point is that when you strip away the fear, the stories, and the judgments away from what’s happening at this moment, and simply notice it, you become free to choose your response.

 Using the Positive Healthy Ego to Set You Free.